-- Quantify greenhouse gas emissions, both existing and projected over a specified time period, resulting from activities within a defined geographic area; - 2.
-Establish an emissions reduction goal as well as a clear justification (referred to as "substantial evidence" for how that goal will be reached); - 3.
+- 1. Quantify greenhouse gas emissions, both existing and projected over a specified time period, resulting from activities within a defined geographic area: - 2.
+Establish an emissions reduction goal as well as a clear justification.
+This is also referred to as "substantial evidence" for how that goal will be reached.
+A local jurisdiction, therefore, must demonstrate the degree to which proposed actions will lead to the stated goal; - 3.
 Identify and analyze the greenhouse gas emissions resulting from specific actions or categories of actions anticipated within the geographic area; - 4.
-Specify measures or a group of measures, including performance standards, that substantial evidence demonstrates, if implemented on a project-by-project basis, would collectively achieve the specified emissions level;
+Specify measures or a group of measures, including performance standards, that substantial evidence demonstrates, if implemented on a project-by-project basis, would collectively achieve the specified emissions level; - 5.
+Establish a mechanism to monitor the plan's progress toward achieving the GHG reduction level and to require amendment if the plan is not achieving specified levels; and - 6.
+Be adopted in a public process following environmental review.